Use of a controlled experiment and computational models to measure the impact of sequential peer exposures on decision making: Methods

 \section{Methods}

+The study with human participants was approved by Human Studies Board at Sandia National Laboratories.
+The consent was obtained in written from the board.
+Subjects had informed consent through written means.
+The ``documentation of informed consent" was waived since this was an online experiment that had no more than minimal risk of harm to subjects.
 To test our hypotheses, we ran an online, controlled decision-making game in which participants took on the role of a security officer at a bank.
-Participants were told that they and several of their peers at different banks were being asked to invest in a cyber-defense provider once a month for 18 months or rounds\footnote{We use Rounds/Months/Timesteps interchangeably but which refer to one discrete unit of time in our study}.
+Participants were told that they and several of their peers at different banks were being asked to invest in a cyber-defense technology provider once a month for 18 time steps or time steps.
 We separated participants into 5 groups based on pattern of social signal exposure which will be described in details in the $Design$ subsection following this.
-For each group, we controlled the number of signals (corresponding to a suboptimal technology) that were sent to an individual from their peers over each time step.
-All participants could view brief descriptions of provider capabilities – e.g. one of them being ``Secure.com utilizes algorithmic computer threat detection to keep systems safe.
+At each time step, participants were able to choose from 6 different technology providers - among which only one was optimal, preventing 7 attacks.
+The remaining 5 providers prevented 5 attacks each (from that perspective, all sub-optimal technologies had the same utility).
+For every attack they prevented in any time step, participants received \$0.02 (so, a participant could thus receive a maximum \$1.14 in each time step).
+Thus, they were incentivized to avoid more attacks and earn more money.
+This information about the optimal and sub-optimal providers is not available to the participants at the beginning of the game.
+Additionally, all participants could view brief descriptions of provider capabilities – e.g. one of them being ``Secure.com utilizes algorithmic computer threat detection to keep systems safe.
 It prides itself on its efficiency and success rate in warding against attacks."
-Participants were able to choose from 6 different providers - among which only one was optimal, preventing 7 attacks.
-The remaining 5 providers prevented 6 attacks each (from that perspective, all suboptimal technologies had the same utility).
-This information about the optimal and suboptimal providers is not available to the participants in any group.
-Furthermore, in all experimental conditions, they were able to see their peers’ decisions after 12 months or after Round 12.
-Figure 1 depicts the environment of the game, which was hosted by the Controlled Large Online Social Experimentation (CLOSE) platform and developed at Sandia National Laboratories \cite{lakkaraju2015controlled}.